 "Hey wolfy!" he said cheerfully.
 "What's up?"
 I groaned making him laugh.
 "Tired eh?"

-I never understood why, he always waited so early in the morning for me, half of the time I didn't even walk to school.
+I never understood why, he always waited so early in the morning for me.
 I guess it was his way of telling me that he cared.

 "I'm always tired…" I started but was cut short as a yawn escape my lips. "…and don't call me wolfy in public."